radiant-rstats/radiant.basics/cran-comments.md

 ## Resubmission

 This is a resubmission.
 See NEWS.md for updates.

+## Test environments

+* macOS, R 4.3.1
+* win-builder (devel)

+## R CMD check results

+There were no ERRORs, WARNINGs, or NOTEs.

+# Previous cran-comments

+## Resubmission

+This is a resubmission.
+See NEWS.md for updates.
 I also updated the dependency on radiant.data to 1.5.0.

 ## Test environments